MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/series-registration.md

 ---|---
 `public UserId parmOwnerId(UserId _ownerId = ownerId)` | The owner of the process.
 This will be used when creating batch jobs as the batch jobs will be created under this user's context.
 `public ProcessScheduleUnit parmUnit(ProcessScheduleUnit _unit = unit)` | The unit of time.
 `public ProcessScheduleInterval parmPollingInterval(ProcessScheduleInterval _pollingInterval = pollingInterval)` | The polling interval.
-This value is how many units of time specified by parmUnit() above this processes should be executed.
+This value is how many units of time specified by parmUnit() above this processes should be run.
-`public ProcessScheduleDateTime parmPolledNextScheduledDateTime(ProcessScheduleDateTime _polledNextScheduledDateTime = polledNextScheduledDateTime)` | This value is the next scheduled execution of the process in UTC.
+`public ProcessScheduleDateTime parmPolledNextScheduledDateTime(ProcessScheduleDateTime _polledNextScheduledDateTime = polledNextScheduledDateTime)` | This value is the next scheduled run of the process in UTC.
 `public ProcessScheduleDateTime parmSleepFromTime(ProcessScheduleDateTime _polledSleepFromTime = polledSleepFromTime)` | The framework allows system administrators to put a process to sleep for a time range.
-The process isn't executed during this time range regardless of what the parmPolledNextScheduleDateTime() is set to.
+The process isn't run during this time range regardless of what the parmPolledNextScheduleDateTime() is set to.
 This time range is a maximum of 16 hours.
 This 16-hour time range may span the date boundary.
 This method specifies when the sleep should start.
 `public ProcessScheduleDateTime parmSleepToTime(ProcessScheduleDateTime _polledSleepToTime = polledSleepToTime)` | The framework allows system administrators to put a process to sleep for a time range.
-The process isn't executed during this time range regardless of what the parmPolledNextScheduleDateTime() is set to.
+The process isn't run during this time range regardless of what the parmPolledNextScheduleDateTime() is set to.
 This time range is a maximum of 16 hours.
 This 16 hour time range may span the date boundary.
 This method specifies when the sleep should end.